The Most Expensive Month: A Complete Cost Breakdown of Patagonia

 Number of days: 5 days + 4 nights

-All food, bus + boat transfers, park entry fees + dorm bed included were in the price.
+All food, bus + boat transfers, park entry fees + dorm bed were included in the price.

 Rental of hiking poles: £19.50 (5 days)